-The Company is named from time to time as a party to product liability and contractual lawsuits in the normal course of business.
+The Company is named from time to time as a party to product liability, contractual lawsuits and other general corporate matters in the normal course of business.
 The Company routinely assesses the likelihood of any adverse judgments or outcomes related to legal matters and claims, as well as ranges of probable losses.
 A determination of the amount of the reserves required, if any, for these contingencies is made after analysis of each known issue, historical experience, whether it is more likely than not that the Company shall incur a loss, and whether the loss is estimable.
-As of September 30, 2014 and December 31, 2013, the Company was not subject to any material litigation.
+As of March 31, 2015 and December 31, 2014, the Company had an immaterial accrual for legal matters and claims and did not expect to incur any material costs beyond the amounts accrued.